learning-toolbox/viridi/packages/viridi/README.md

 ## Areas of research

 - Prefetching links using intersection observer.
-- Enabling more powerful bi-directional links.
-  - How do you modify an anchor in the rendered markdown?
-    - Render `a` by default with note ID, but allow the user to opt in to rendering note links as `span` with the note ID that they can Portal into?
 - Better permalinks?
   - [Inspiration](https://twitter.com/jordwalke/status/1350385770234724353)
 - Transclusion
   - Still fuzzy what this could look like...
 - Search
-- Also looking for feedback on what we could do to make it easier to search.
 - Incremental builds (i.e. better caching in node_modules)
 - Better HMR integration